Introduction to summarytools

 stats = "common")

-gender variable mean sd min med max n.valid pct.valid
+gender variable mean sd min med max n.valid n pct.valid

 The order parameter controls row ordering:

-gender variable mean sd min med max n.valid pct.valid
+gender variable mean sd min med max n.valid n pct.valid

 Setting order = 3 changes the order of the sort variables exactly as with order = 2, but it also reorders the columns: